Heat Networks

 ✔ Better for the environment – one energy source uses less energy and creates less pollution

-There are two ways you could be paying for your heat:
+There are two ways you could be billed for your heating:

 If you have a meter in your flat, your bill is based on what you use.